Tips and Tricks

 To jump to a symbol in the current file, press Ctrl+K to open the Locator, enter a period (.), and start typing the symbol name.
 Then select the symbol in the list.
 For more information on using the locator, see Searching with the Locator.

-Press Ctrl (Cmd on macOS) and click a symbol to move directly to the definition or the declaration of the symbol.
+Press Ctrl (Cmd on OS X) and click a symbol to move directly to the definition or the declaration of the symbol.
 You can also move the cursor on the symbol and press F2.
 For more information, see Moving to Symbol Definition or Declaration.

 Displaying Signals and Slots

-For more information about the Locals view, see Local Variables and Function Parameters.
+For more information about the Locals and Expressions view, see Locals and Expressions.

 Displaying Low Level Data